Leather maintenance and warranty on your leather tack.

 General leather maintenance.

-Leather as a natural product, even when not in use, needs to be cleaned regularly and also oiled or conditioned to maintain its condition.
-This prevents premature wear.
+Leather is a natural product, even when not in use, needs to be cleaned regularly and also oiled or conditioned to maintain its condition to prevents premature wear.
 It is important to use good quality organic or synthetic leather care products.
-General household products such as salad oil and household cleaners damage the leather and are definitely unsuitable.
-Leather care products are designed to be drawn into the leather, so beware of hypersensitivity of your own skin!
+General household products such as salad oil and household cleaners damage the leather and are unsuitable.
+Leather care products designed to drawn into the leather, so beware of hypersensitivity of your own skin!

 Cleaning of leather tack.

-Make sure you clean, care and check the leather after each use.
-Clean the leather so that dirt is removed with a damp cloth and/or leather cleaner.
+Make sure you clean, care, and check the leather after each use.
+Clean the leather to r dirt is removed with a damp cloth and leather cleaner.
 With intensive use, weekly care of the leather is necessary.
 First, clean the harness with a cloth or sponge with a leather cleaner, for that you have to separate the parts so that you also clean the corners and holes.
-During cleaning, you remove the dirt and grease and open the pores of the leather in order to then feed the leather with a care product.
-Use the leather cleaner sparingly, it removes fat and too much of it could also remove the natural fats from the leather structure.
-Always read the instructions for use of your leather cleaner.
+During cleaning, you remove the dirt and grease and open the pores of the leather to feed the leather with a care product then.
+Use the leather cleaner sparingly, it removes fat, and too much of it could also remove the natural fats from the leather structure.
+Always read the instructions for the use of your leather cleaner.

 Conditioning and oiling the leather.

 Depending on the flexibility of the leather, it always needs a certain amount of care.
 It is best to provide the leather with good care immediately after cleaning in the form of a fat or oil.
-Depending on the leather, fat or oil will absorb quickly or less quickly.
-The underside of leather is generally less smooth or even uncovered and therefore more porous, an oil or grease easily absorbs here.
+Depending on the leather, fat, or oil will absorb quickly or less quickly.
+The underside of leather is generally less smooth or even uncovered and, therefore, more porous; an oil or grease quickly absorbs here.